Who should apply?

 Current entry-level CS majors may apply for admission to the Turing Scholars Honors Program by submitting this online application, and then emailing a resume to the address on the online application.
-Applications will be accepted beginning December 1 through December 15 for students wanting to begin the program in Spring 2019.
+Applications will be accepted beginning April 10 through May 15 for students wanting to begin the program in Fall 2019.
 Successful applicants will be placed in honors courses as appropriate for their background.

 Enroll in individual honors courses

 Our CS honors courses typically have a limited number of spaces available for non-Turing Scholars.
 Any strong student is welcome to apply for enrollment.